dorjeys3/Movies-Analysis/README.md

 For additional information on the project and myself, please concat me at Dorjeys3@gmail.com

 # Repository Contents
-`images`:Folder with images used in the project `zippedData`:Folder with all the data from imdb, tn, tmdb and bom provided by Flatiron School `
+-`images`:Folder with images used in the project -`rawdata`:Folder with raw data used for data cleaning -`zippedData`:Folder with all the data from imdb, tn, tmdb and bom provided by Flatiron School -`.gitignore`:Please ignore
+-`README`:Preview File